Polyvinylidene fluoride: Copolymers

 Copolymers of PVDF are also used in piezoelectric and electrostrictive applications.
 One of the most commonly used copolymers is P(VDF-trifluoroethylene), usually available in ratios of about 50:50 and 65:35 by mass (equivalent to about 56:44 and 70:30 molar fractions).
 Another one is P(VDF-tetrafluoroethylene).
 They improve the piezoelectric response by improving the crystallinity of the material.

 While the copolymers' unit structures are less polar than that of pure PVDF, the copolymers typically have a much higher crystallinity.
-This results in a larger piezoelectric response: d33 values for P(VDF-TFE) have been recorded to be as high as −38 pC/N compared to −33 pC/N in pure PVDF.
+This results in a larger piezoelectric response: d33 values for P(VDF-TFE) have been recorded to be as high as −38 p C/N compared to −33 pC/N in pure PVDF.

 Terpolymers

 Terpolymers of PVDF are the most promising one in terms of electromechanically induced strain.
 The most commonly used PVDF-based terpolymers are P(VDF-TrFE-CTFE) and P(VDF-TrFE-CFE).
 This relaxor-based ferroelectric terpolymer is produced by random incorporation of the bulky third monomer (chlorotrifluoroethylene, CTFE) into the polymer chain of P(VDF-TrFE) copolymer (which is ferroelectric in nature).
 This random incorporation of CTFE in P(VDF-TrFE) copolymer disrupts the long-range ordering of the ferroelectric polar phase, resulting in the formation of nano-polar domains.
 When an electric field is applied, the disordered nano-polar domains change their conformation to all-trans conformation, which leads to large electrostrictive strain and a high room-temperature dielectric constant of ~50.